 Gadag's temples represent some of the best examples of Chalukyan art.
 The architecture has a very distinct style and the stone walls and carvings on the temple walls tell us stories of past grandeur.

 But a visit to Gadag is not just about temples and architecture.
-Nature lovers can marvel at the rich biodiversity on view at the Magadi bird sanctuary.
-The sanctuary is around 26 kilometers from Gadag.
+Nature lovers can marvel at the rich biodiversity on view at the Magadi Bird Sanctuary.
+The sanctuary is around 26 kilometres from Gadag.

 Gadag is well connected by train.
 The town has its own railway station and is linked to almost all parts of the country.
-However, the nearest airport is at Hubli, 64 kilometers away.
+However, the nearest airport is at Hubli, 64 kilometres away.